 If this describes you, then you may find yourself looking for a “bad credit loan.”

 But not every bad credit loan is the same.
-While some are predatory and dangerous, there are others that can get you through your financial emergency in a safe and financially responsible way.
-So how can you tell the difference?
+So you’ll want to do your research.
 The next time you need a bad credit loan, be sure to ask your lender…

 IF THEY WANT YOU TO PAY AN “ADVANCE FEE”…

 Lenders judge how likely a borrower is to repay a loan based on their credit rating.
 If a potential borrower has “good credit”, then they’re likely going to pay what they owe.
 If a potential borrower has “bad credit”, then they’ll be considered a riskier prospect.
 A lender might be willing to look past a bad credit score if they can verify your income and ability to repay your loan at the end of the term.
 But if they want you to pay something in advance of the loan, something is definitely up.

 Brett Graff, writer at The Home Economist and author of Not Buying It: Stop Overspending and Start Raising Happier, Healthier, More Successful Kids explains the risk: “If you have bad credit, you may be tempted by advance-fee loans.
 Here, the lenders tell you they guarantee the loans and they don’t care about your credit history, but they are total scams.
 Real, legitimate lenders always care about creditworthiness and scammers tell you what you want to hear, take your fee, and disappear.”

 Advance-fee loans are, unfortunately, an increasingly common scam.
 The “lender” may be an online outfit that looks legitimate at a glance.
 They tell you your credit score isn’t a problem, so long as you pay an “application” or “processing fee” upfront before they give you the loan.
 You pay the fee, and the lender disappears with your money.1